© Getty Images

 D. Constanza

-- Needless to say, Constanza was not happy about the romance.
+- Needless to say, Constanza was not happy with this development.
 So, in an attempt to make Inês de Castro’s relationship with D. Pedro incestuous, she invited her to be the godmother of her son.

 © Getty Images